open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 ```

 The example `ErrorCauseExtractor` implementation checks whether the error is an instance
-of `MyLibWrapperException` and has a cause - if so, it unwraps it.
+of `MyLibWrapperException` and has a cause, in which case it unwraps it.
 The `error.getCause() != null`
-check is rather important here: if the extractor did not verify this it could accidentally remove
+check is rather relevant: if the extractor did not verify both conditions, it could accidentally remove
 the whole exception, making the instrumentation miss an error and thus radically changing the
 captured telemetry.
 Next, the extractor falls back to the default `jdk()` implementation that
 removes the known JDK wrapper exception types.